sinai-sawn-perez/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/6ded1770-27c9-4d04-95ce-02559b08d231"/>
 </p>
 <p>
-In the Admin Panel, also under the Agents tab, select Departments to create new dapartments for your company.
-There are a variety of settings you're able to adjust such as  the SLA of the Department, the ticket assignment, and automatic response settings.
+Also withing the Agents tab, select Departments to view/create dapartments for your company.
+From here you are able to select the Department's SLA, assign a Manager, set automatic responses, or adjust the ticket assignment of the Department.
 </p>
 <br />